tobykurien/rpi_lcars/README.md

 # Notes

 - Although not implemented in the demo, an interpolator is provided to allow for animations.
 To see how this can be used, see the [LcarsMoveToMouse](https://github.com/tobykurien/rpi_lcars/blob/master/app/widgets/sprite.py#L67-L89) widget, which smoothly follows screen touches/mouse clicks.
-- The [applyColour()](https://github.com/tobykurien/rpi_lcars/blob/master/app/widgets/sprite.py#L59-L65) method is used to take an image asset of a uniform colour (e.g. white) and change it's colour to any other colour.
+- The [applyColour()](https://github.com/tobykurien/rpi_lcars/blob/master/app/widgets/sprite.py#L59-L65) method is used to take an image asset of a uniform colour (e.g. white) and change its colour to any other colour.
 This is how buttons of various colours are created from one asset.
 However, currently this is a very simple implementation which results in aliasing artifacts, which is why the buttons look aliased.
 The advantage of this method is that it is trivial to use it to add highlighting of touches on buttons and keep the number of assets required to a minimum.
 - If you are using the [Waveshare 5" or 7" touch screen](https://www.adafruit.com/products/2407) (or similar), then you can use the sample ```boot/config.txt``` to get the screen running at the correct resolution, and install a user-space touch driver, like [this one](https://github.com/derekhe/waveshare-7inch-touchscreen-driver)

 # Credits